JTBake490/Data-Science-Projects/Shuttle/README.md

 # Notes For Shuttle Classification

-* Data came separated into two files:
+* Data came separated into two files from the UCI Machine Lerning Repository:
     - shuttle_train
     - shuttle_test